techCarpenter/garage-wiki/about-me.md

 - Deviate from the focused course (when appropriate)
 - > "Actively cultivate inefficiency" - _Range_ by David Epstein
 - Just because you _can_ doesn't mean you _should_
+  - Tech related things...
 - Software is just connecting invisible pipelines together and mapping information to the correct locations
-- Communicating Career goals with current coworkers
+- Communicating career goals with current coworkers
   - Tension of loving the people you work with currently, but wanting to move career in a different direction

 ## Look in to...